chkdsk Command with Examples

 chkdsk Syntax

-The chkdsk command can take one or more arguments.
+The chkdsk command takes one or more arguments.
 The basic chkdsk command syntax is:

 chkdsk [volume] [switches]